simulot/immich-go/readme.md

 * **Importing Your Photos:**
   * If your takeout is in ZIP format, you can import it directly without needing to unzip the files first.
   * It's important to import all the parts of the takeout together, since some data might be spread across multiple files.
+    <br>Use `/path/to/you/files/takeout-*.zip` as file name.
   * For **.tgz** files (compressed tar archives), you'll need to decompress all the files into a single folder before importing.
 When using the import tool, don't forget the `-google-photos` option.
   * You can remove any unwanted files or folders from your takeout before importing.
 Immich-go might warn you about missing JSON files, but it should still import your photos successfully.
   * Restarting an interrupted import won't cause any problems and it will resume the work where it was left.